Olukai Hokua Review

-Rocky trails, sandy beaches, river crossings, rock slab, you name it and the Hokua can probably handle it (don't say, "What about snow?", that's so sarcastic…) Many of the same attributes that lend themselves to excellent comfort also boost the versatility of the Hokua.
-The brushed drop-in ICEVA footbed offers excellent foot to flop grip, and the chunky low profile outsole transfers that grip to the earth.
+Rocky trails, sandy beaches, river crossings, rock slabs, you name it, and the Hokua can probably handle it (don't say, "What about snow?", that's so sarcastic…) Many of the same attributes that lend themselves to excellent comfort also boost the versatility of the Hokua.
+The brushed drop-in ICEVA footbed offers excellent foot-to-flop grip and the chunky low profile outsole transfers that grip to the earth.

 This workhorse isn't just an outside dog; it's also an indoor horse.
 The mark-free outsole won't scuff up your tile floor (we tried), and the stylish appearance communicates that you know how to chill the heck out.
 All kidding aside, we took the Hokua on adventures better suited for hiking boots, and they just wouldn't die.
 The high level of grip, durability, comfort, and style all lend themselves to excellent versatility — just don't wear them while you're using a chainsaw.

 By the end of our testing period, the Hokua had become part of our crag climbing kit.
 We wore approach shoes on the loose rocky hike in, but once we made it to the crag, we knew our feet would be happy.
 Yes, it is probably ill-advised to wear flip flops at the base of a crag, which is why we exercised extreme caution and usually only belayed climbers on top rope so we wouldn't hurt our feet when we were launched into the wall catching a lead fall.